Guppedantha Manasu: Plot

-Rishi slowly develops a positive impression on Jagathi as he observes her good understanding of him and the similarity in their thoughts.
+Rishi slowly develops a positive impression on Jagathi as he observes her good behavior, good understanding of him and the similarity in their thoughts.
 Rishi grandly celebrates his parents' wedding anniversary for Mahindra's happiness.
-Mahindra and Vasudhara clash with an irritated Rishi in a bid to convince him to accept Jagathi as his mother.
+Mahindra and Vasu clash with an irritated Rishi in a bid to convince him to accept Jagathi as his mother.
 Triggered by Devyani, Mahindra and Jagathi leave Rishi's house for his happiness, but Rishi brings them back.
-Mahindra and Vasudhara apologize to Rishi for hurting him with their stubbornness.
+Mahindra and Vasu apologize to Rishi for hurting him with their stubbornness.
 When Jagathi meets with a road accident, Rishi saves her life by donating blood to her and takes great care of her.
-Rishi recruits Vasu to work at DBST for the Mission Education efforts.
-Devyani cunningly misrepresents Rishi's closeness with Vasu and maligns her character publicly.
-But Rishi protects Vasu by declaring her as his fiancee.
+Rishi employs Vasu at DBST to work for the Mission Education efforts.
+Devyani cunningly misrepresents Rishi's closeness with Vasu and maligns her publicly.
+But Rishi protects Vasu by declaring her as his fianceè.
 Rishi takes Vasu to her parents' house to fix their marriage, where Rajeev blackmails a terrified Vasu that he will kill Rishi if she does not marry him.
-Unknown to Rishi, a desperate Vasu imagines her marriage with him, wears a mangalasutra (nuptial chain) in his name and declares herself as Rishi's wife to her family, to save herself from marrying Rajeev.
-An angry Rajeev assaults Vasu's parents, who are saved by Rishi, and gets Vasu arrested under false charges of attempting to murder her parents to marry Rishi.
-Fearing that Rajeev will harm Rishi next, an anguished Vasu refuses help from Rishi to get out of prison and misleads him that she has married Rajeev.
-A stunned and hurt Rishi leaves.
+Unknown to Rishi, a desperate Vasu wears a mangalasutra (nuptial chain) in his name and declares herself as Rishi's wife to her family, to save herself from marrying Rajeev.
+An angry Rajeev assaults Vasu's parents, who are saved by Rishi.
+Rajeev gets Vasu arrested under false charges of attempting to murder her parents so that she can marry Rishi.
+Fearing that Rajeev will harm Rishi, but rishi doesn't understand her and leave her in the prison.
+Devayani gave bail to vasu.
 Vasu's parents recover and close the case against her by testifying against Rajeev.
 Vasu returns to DBST college to win back Rishi's love and trust.